 Yes, every dollar saved in supplies directly impacts your bottom line.
+In fact, we’ve estimated that for every dollar you save, you would have to increase revenue by $2.94 to have the same impact on your bottom line.
 But that’s far from the only reason to concern yourself with supply chain management and understanding how the dental supply chain works.

-You guessed it, direct sales companies directly to practitioners.
-However, as they only carry specific lines of products, distributors like Komet USA, Kettenbach USA, and Garrison Dental are not able to provide a dental practice with the full range of products required to run and operate a dental practice.
+You guessed it, direct sales companies sell directly to practitioners.
+However, as they only carry specific lines of products, distributors like Komet USA, Kettenbach USA, and Garrison Dental are not able to provide a dental office with the full range of products required to run and operate a dental practice.

 One of the biggest changes to the industry, GPOs exist to help practitioners leverage buying power as a group.
 Bringing practitioners, and their volumes, together, GPOs then negotiate savings on dental supplies and products.

-Supply chains have always been riddled with logistical challenges such as extreme weather and man-made accidents.
-However, the global pandemic has escalated these challenges to a near grinding halt.
-As a result, warehouse availability and port congestion are now major factors contributing to shortages of product across the country, both in and outside the dental industry.“Employers do not have the labor or capacity to effectively manage, process, and unload U.S. imports, and the resulting slow delivery times and shipping delays have rippled across the entire supply chain,” says Forbes.
+Supply chains have always been riddled with logistical challenges, such as extreme weather and human-made accidents.
+However, the global pandemic escalated these challenges to a near-grinding halt.
+Even now, supply chain disruptions of all kinds continue to contribute to shortages of product and raw materials across the country, both in and outside the dental industry.

 Here are some ways you can mitigate your risks by looking out for mistakes you may be making in managing (or not managing) your supply chain.

 Concentration risk.
 It’s the fancy term for having too many eggs in one basket.
 To avoid this, you’ll want to ensure you have vetted multiple suppliers, as well as products for as many critical items as possible, starting with those that are at the highest risk of coming up against availability of supply issues.